Skip to main content

 Function attributes

-Functions can have attributes using @ syntax:
+Functions can have attributes using the @ syntax:

 @inline